Jabuf/mergify-stargazer/README.md

 Other web framework I considered :

-- Django : We didn't need many features provided by a full-stack framework, so it didn't seem the more adapted choice
+- **Django** : We didn't need many features provided by a full-stack framework, so it didn't seem the more adapted choice
-- Flask : Since performance seemed an important aspect from the start, I wanted to be able to easily implement asynchronous mechanisms
+- **Flask** : Since performance seemed an important aspect from the start, I wanted to be able to easily implement asynchronous mechanisms

-Overall I can't say I'm familiar enough with these frameworks to pretend I made the best choice, but FastAPI seemed the best for our case (an API with a focus on performance).
+Overall I can't say I'm familiar enough with these frameworks to pretend I made the best choice, but FastAPI seemed adapted for our case (an API with a focus on performance).

 ## Interacting with GitHub API - PyGithub

 I made the choice to use PyGithub over requesting directly the GitHub API.
 The main benefits are having type hints available for GitHub objects and managing the pagination automatically.
 However, it also came with limitations that I only realized later on.
-For example, you can’t get the stargazers of a repo in a single request using it.
-You need to first to request for the repo, then request for the stargazers.
+For example, you can’t get the stargazers of a repo in a single request using it (you need to first to request for the repo, then request for the stargazers).
 GitHub API, on the other hand, provides an endpoint to get stargazers with a single request ( /repos/{owner}/{repo}/stargazers).
 Another important limitations is that it doesn't natively support asynchronous